-6.1.1.1 Federal Highway Administration
+7.1.1.1 FHWA

-Acquiring right of way for a public project often requires several partners.
+Acquiring ROW for a public project often requires several partners.
 A project may require a cooperative effort involving the LPA, KDOT and Federal Highway Administration (FHWA).
-KDOT and FHWA currently have the agreement that KDOT oversees the acquisition of right of way on projects receiving federal funds for compliance with federal acquisition and relocation guidelines.
+KDOT and FHWA currently have the agreement that KDOT oversees the acquisition of ROW on projects receiving federal funds for compliance with federal acquisition and relocation guidelines.

-FHWA has reviewed and approved KDOT's right of way processes for compliance with federal laws and regulations.
-Therefore, it is to the benefit of the LPA to model their right of way processes on KDOT policies.
-The LPA must be in compliance with both state and federal laws and regulations.
+FHWA has reviewed and approved KDOT's ROW processes for compliance with federal laws and regulations.
+Therefore, it is to the benefit of the LPA to model their ROW processes on KDOT policies.
+The LPA must follow both state and federal laws and regulations.